idbygeorge/salsa/README.md

 Configuring Git

 We'll be using Git for our version control system so we're going to set it up to match our Github account.
-If you don't already have a Github account, make sure to register.
-It will come in handy for the future.
+If you don't already have a Github account, register for free here: https://github.com/

 Replace the example name and email address in the following steps with the ones you used for your Github account.